 On every 20th of June, we celebrate the international day of productiveness!
-Concentration is, on the one side, ”the glue that holds together” speed reading and memorizing: in the absence of concentration, nothing of what we read could we manage to remember, nothing of what we do could have the expected results, and our work would be in vain.
-When I work in the efficient learning consultancy field with some of my clients, I tend to identify what we should mainly focus on:
+But, on the other hand, concentration is, on the one side, ”the glue that holds together” speed reading and memorizing: in the absence of concentration, nothing of what we read could we manage to remember, nothing of what we do could have the expected results, and our work would be in vain.
+Therefore, when I work in the efficient learning consultancy field with some of my clients, I tend to identify what we should mainly focus on:

 - techniques for increasing the reading speed and understanding capacity,